MapRVA/skyway/docs/src/usage.md

 ## Supported Formats

-Here is a table showing the formats skyway supports reading and writing.
+Here is a table showing the formats skyway supports reading or writing.
 The shortname is used to indicate the format when running skyway, e.g. `skyway --from xml ...`.
 When paired together, "speedy" readers and writers will generally run faster by passing data between threads.